Eirenaside159/markdown-plus-plus/README.md

 ### 🗂️ Content Management
 - **File Browser** - Navigate through your folder structure with a visual file tree
+  - Resizable sidebar for optimal workspace
+  - Drag & drop files between folders to reorganize
+  - Filter by folder to focus on specific content
 - **Table View** - See all your posts in a sortable, searchable data table
   - Sort by title, date, status, or any custom field
   - Filter posts by text search